-This is part three of a series which tells of my story with Louisiana College and argues that the problem at LC is ethical, moral, and spiritual.
+This is part three of a series that tells my story with Louisiana College and argues that the problem at LC is ethical, moral, and spiritual.
 In reality, it has little to nothing to do with Calvinism.
-To best understand the context for this article, read Part 1 and Part 2.
+To best understand the context of this article, read Part 1 and Part 2.

 The last event in my previous letter was the court granting a Temporary Restraining Order (TRO) against Louisiana College and all of its agents.
 The Restraining Order stopped the hearings against me and lasted through the end of my contract so my lawyer and I believed it to be the end of my ordeal with the College.
 What we did not understand was the vindictiveness of President Aguillard.

 After the completion of the TRO and thus after the completion of my contract, my lawyer learned that Louisiana College had pulled in a law firm that specialized in litigation.
-When one files for a TRO one is actually filing a form of a law suit.
-I, however, had no intention of continuing with a law suit.
+When one files for a TRO one is actually filing a form of a lawsuit.
+I, however, had no intention of continuing with a lawsuit.
 The sole purpose of the TRO was to protect my rights from being violated and allow my contract to be completed.
-My lawyer informed the College’s law firm that we had no intent to more forward and were happy to let everything end with the completion of my contract.
-It was his understanding that the law firm understood this and ordeal was completed.
+My lawyer informed the College’s law firm that we had no intent to move forward and were happy to let everything end with the completion of my contract.
+It was his understanding that the law firm understood this and the ordeal was completed.

 As I thought about it, I came to the conclusion that there were two issues at play: